 I moved to Philadelphia to write.

-At first, I knew no one.
+At first, I felt very alone.

 I couldn’t tune out the noise: the low-flying helicopter over our building, the lurch of the trolley, people yelling on the street.
-I felt very alone.

-I came from a place of rolling hills where life moved to the clattering of horse and buggies twisting round back roads.
-On city streets, I caught fragments in every direction.
-People didn’t mind when I listened to every word of their phone conversations during my half-hour commutes.
-When I began to work as a barista in a bustling indoor marketplace, I listened to the stories of my coworkers and customers.
-The noise soon became sounds overlapping: the hum of conversations, the breakdown of boxes, the rhythms of preparation.
+When I began to work as a barista in a bustling indoor marketplace, I listened to stories from my coworkers and customers.
+The noise became sounds overlapping: the hum of conversations, the breakdown of boxes, the rhythms of preparation.

 While studying Creative Writing, I felt drawn to explore themes of loneliness and belonging in my work.